 Whether Xrays, MRI or CT, most imaging services offered by physicians provide only a snapshot of what is going on.
-The doctors at Central Massachusetts Podiatry utilize high frequency ultrasound as a non-invasive way to evaluate tissues instantaneously.
+The doctors at Central Massachusetts Podiatry in Worcester, and Westborough, Massachusetts, utilize high frequency ultrasound as a non-invasive way to evaluate tissues instantaneously.

 Diagnostic ultrasound is similar to the ultrasound device used to image fetuses in their mother’s womb.
 Our podiatrists use a similar machine to evaluate tendons, bone, ligaments and joints in real-time.
 Unlike xrays or MRI, our physicians can move and stress joints while imaging to get a more complete understanding of an injury or what may be causing pain.

 Diagnostic ultrasound involves the use of a small hand-piece that emits high frequency sound waves.
 These waves will then travel through and bounce off tissues, like an echo, which are also “listened to” by the hand-piece.
 The echoes are then translated into a live image on a small computer screen which our doctors interpret for you.
 It is painless and completely safe with zero radiation.